jumphone/www/courses/c01/s01/index.md

 ### Slide 12: Why Linux is Popular
 **Content:**
-- Highly customizable, secure, and stable.
+- Highly adjustable, secure, and stable.
 - Efficient even on large-scale systems.
 - Great for learning how servers work.